EmilHvitfeldt/R-text-data/README.md

 ### rperseus

 The goal of rperseus is to furnish classicists, textual critics, and R enthusiasts with texts from the Classical World.
-While the English translations of most texts are available through `gutenbergr`, rperseus returns these works in their original language–Greek, Latin, and Hebrew.
+While the English translations of most texts are available through `gutenbergr`, rperseus returns these works in their original language--Greek, Latin, and Hebrew.

 ``` r
 #devtools::install_github("ropensci/rperseus")